 This business question can extend beyond corporate sales to the wholesale approach to large retailers or any group of your customers.

 What was the reception for your corporate and retail sales?

-It can be frustrating to even get your foot in the door to pitch large distributors but it will teach you a lot about your business.
-Try networking where decision makers are within your community to get past the gatekeepers to these deals.
+It can be frustrating even to get your foot in the door to pitch large distributors, but it will teach you much about your business.
+Try networking where decision-makers are within your community to get past the gatekeepers to these deals.

 Where does your product sit on the shelf?

 Optimally, you want your product at eye level and as close to the buyer's decision as possible.
 You also want to consider what other products are around yours.